Kraken (roller coaster): Kraken Unleashed (2017–2018)

 On September 27, 2016, the park announced that the ride would undergo extensive refurbishment and reopen in 2017 with virtual reality headsets.
 It reopened as Kraken Unleashed on June 16, 2017.
 This update also featured an original orchestral score by Rick McKee for the VR film, as well as original area music.
 In early 2018, the virtual reality headsets were removed from the attraction’s ride vehicles and the ride went back to being Kraken due to technical difficulties.
 They returned to the ride in June 2018.
 Later that summer, the virtual reality was permanently removed due to slow dispatches and excessive wait times.

 In 2022, Kraken was repainted with seafoam green track and dark teal supports.

 Characteristics

 Statistics

 The 4177 ft Kraken stands 153 ft tall.
 With a top speed of 65 mph, the ride was the fastest roller coaster at SeaWorld Orlando until the opening of Mako in summer 2016.
-The ride features seven inversions including two vertical loops, a dive loop, a spiraling camelback (zero-g roll), a cobra roll and a flat spin (corkscrew).
+The ride features seven inversions including two vertical loops, a dive loop, a spiraling camelback (zero-g roll), a cobra roll and a flat spin.